mrYusril/capstoneproject/README.md

 Hello there,

-This is my first Readme file for my **Capstone Project Module 1** from Purwadhika which I'm very excited to share.
+This is my first Readme file for my **Capstone Project Module 1** which I'm very excited to share.
 This project present the fundamentals of CRUD application, my first application made with Visual Code using Python language to write it.
 The application is a menu-ordering app in a cafe which I named, Norways_Cafe().

 In this project, I've implemented several features such as:
  - Create: Adding an item (drink/food) to the menu list